Promo code SPRING2022 will be automatically applied at checkout!

 • Cushing’s syndrome: A condition that results from excessive cortisol production, leading to weight gain and metabolic changes.

-• Hypothyroidism: A condition linked to thyroid functioning that can lead to weight gain, high cholesterol, and other metabolic issues—including insulin resistance.
+• Hypothyroidism: A condition linked to thyroid functioning that can lead to weight gain, high cholesterol, and other metabolic issues, including insulin resistance.

-• Nonalcoholic fatty liver disease (NAFLD): A condition can cause insulin resistance and metabolic syndrome, often a result of obesity.
+• Nonalcoholic fatty liver disease (NAFLD): A condition that can cause insulin resistance and metabolic syndrome, often a result of obesity.

 Environmental Factors

 Environmental factors such as air pollution can also be a factor leading to certain metabolic risk factors.
-According to research, excessive exposure to endocrine disruptor compounds like BPAs and PFAs can lead to impaired immune function and increase your risk of conditions like type 2 diabetes and obesity.
+According to research, excessive exposure to endocrine disruptor compounds like BPA and PFAs can lead to impaired immune function and increase your risk of conditions like type 2 diabetes and obesity.

-Diet and Lifestyle Choices
+Diet and Lifestyle

 When your diet is unbalanced and you’re not physically active, you may be at a higher risk of obesity, high cholesterol, high triglycerides, high blood pressure, and diabetes—all the components of metabolic syndrome.

 There are many common signs and symptoms of metabolic syndrome.
-It is important to remember that just because you have one of the symptoms listed, does not mean that you have metabolic syndrome.
+It is important to remember that just because you have one of the symptoms listed, it does not mean that you have metabolic syndrome.
 Three or more of these metabolic risk factors are required for a diagnosis of metabolic syndrome.

 High Blood Pressure